Which students can apply?

 We make sure no-one is excluded on a financial basis by covering travel costs for all students, as long as their placement is within the same county as their school.
 We also offer an additional bursary to students receiving free school meals, with a total household income below £30,000, or living in local authority care.

 Download a student leaflet and promotional poster for display in your school or college.

 How to apply:

-Each year, applications open in November and close in early March (exact deadlines can be found on the Nuffield Research Placements website), by students who are currently in the first year of an advanced or higher STEM course (year 12).
+Each year, applications open in November and close 13th March (exact deadlines can be found on the Nuffield Research Placements website), by students who are currently in the first year of an advanced or higher STEM course (year 12).

 Year 12 students complete an individual application with a personal statement and a reference from their teacher.
 Places on the scheme are in high demand, so applications should be carefully written to show the student's enthusiasm and dedication in order to give the best chance of success.